NataliaVelasquez18/School_District_Analysis./README.md

 **3.1 Math & reading scores by grade:**

 9th grade students tend to have a slight lower performance in both math and reading tests compared to the 10th, 11th, and 12th grades.
+Also, students across all grades show to have higher performance in reading.

 <table>
   <tr>